-How Tupperware went from American kitchen icon to meme stock
+Tupperware's rise and fall: Once an American kitchen icon, the struggling company is now delaying its earnings report in the latest sign of trouble for the company

-Tupperware has become a meme stock as the brand struggles to stay in business.
+Tupperware is delaying its earnings report as the brand struggles to stay in business.

 It helped make plastic bowls a key part of American kitchens and multilevel marketing a part of American consumerism.